How to make Easter mean more

 On Palm Sunday, which falls a week before Easter, Jesus is said to have entered Jerusalem on a donkey with the happy people welcoming him by waving palm branches.
 To commemorate the event, many churches provide their congregation with small crosses made from palm leaves.

 These days, we would likely balk if someone waved a large branch in our face, but we can all try and replicate the act of openly welcoming someone new.
-Notably, we can be hospitable to those fleeing places of conflict or violence, but we can also show welcome to people we meet on a day-to-day basis.
-If someone new enters the office, look up and smile when they pass by.
+We can be hospitable to those fleeing places of conflict or violence, and we can also show welcome to people we meet, be it in person or online.
+When you meet somebody new, be friendly and smile.
 As the writer Max Eastman said, “A smile is the universal welcome."
-Try proactively introducing yourself to a new neighbour, welcoming your sibling’s nervous new partner with open arms, and encourage your children to say hello to the new kid at school – no matter where they are from.

 Candles and holding on to hope